The atomic structure and transitions of grain boundaries in copper

 Grain boundaries (GBs) are one of the most important features in metals regarding strength, microstructural stability or corrosion resistance.
 GB engineering has an enormous potential to improve material’s properties by controlling their microstructure.
 Structural transformations of GBs have been already suggested to affect the diffusivity or grain growth in a material.
 Nevertheless, few experimental studies explore the atomic structure of GBs, their transitions and draw correlations to materials properties.

 Recently, it has been shown that textured copper (Cu) films are ideally suited to study pure tilt GBs, which can be lifted out by focused ion beam (FIB) preparation and then analyzed by aberration-corrected (scanning) transmission electron microscopy ((S)TEM).
-In previous studies, the atomic structure of symmetric and asymmetric Σ19b [11-1] tilt GBs and their correlated segregation effects were investigated in these Cu films.
+In a previous study, a GB phase transformation was revealed in a Σ19b [11-1] tilt GB where two different GB phases with different atomic structures were observed at room temperature by aberration-corrected STEM .